nzhiimah/week1/README.md

 ---------------------------------------------------------------
 - CVSS (measures the severity of a vulnerability using a numerical score from 0.0 to 10.0.)

+*Security teams use CVSS to prioritize which vulnerabilities need to be fixed first.

 | Score      | Severity |
 | ---------- | -------- |
 | 0.0 – 3.9  | Low      |